cosmos/interchain-security/docs/docs/adrs/adr-019-permissionless-ics.md

 ### Additional Modifications
 We need to perform multiple migrations.
-All state needs to be reindex based on a `consumerId` instead of the `chainId`.
+All state needs to be reindexed based on a `consumerId` instead of the `chainId`.
 Because we only have two consumer chains (i.e., Neutron and Stride) at the moment, this is not going to be an expensive migration even if we have some live consumer chains that are being voted upon.
 Similarly, all the messages, queries, etc. would need to be changed to operate on a `consumerId` instead of a `chainId`.